benwhalley/mindframe/docs/architecture.md

 - **Transitions**: Define pathways between steps and the conditions required for advancing from one step to another. **Digressions**: are temporary transitions to steps outside the primary intervention flow, with an intention to return to the main pathway.

-Types of 'memories' we can make:

-- turns (what each person said, and prior/hidden reasoning attached to the therapist's utterances)
-- evaluation (a structured judgement about the state of the system or the client)
-- notes (an unstructured record or summary of the state of the system or the client)

-Notes types can be namespaced to help general access and inclusion in templates later e.g.

-- `turn.text`
-- `evaluation.affective`, `evaluation.adherence`, `evaluation.other`
-- `meta.user`, `meta.system`, `meta.other`
-- `system.log` or `system.log.llm_call`

-Each memory would store these fields:

-- `key` (a unique identifier for the memory)
-- `timestamp`
-- `category` (a dotted-string type identifier for the memory, e.g. 'turn', 'evaluation', 'note')
-- `name` (a human-readable slug-type identifier for the memory, not necessarily unique)
-- `text` (the text content of the memory)
-- `audio` (any audio content of the memory)
-- `meta` (explanation or additional context to help interpret the memory. e.g. the chain of LLM prompts used to generate the memory with COT)

-- `digress`: this means to temporarily move the client to a different step, outside the primary flow of the intervention, but with the intention of returning to the current step.
-For example, if the client asks a question which is off-topic, the system might digress to a 'information-giving' step and answer that question, and then return to the previous step.
-Similarly, we might want to 'measure' something about the client: we could achieve this by 'digressing' to a measurement step and then returning to the current step.
-This could be implemented by marking the current step as an 'exit' and then when digression steps are completed without a specified target the system returns to the 'last exit'.

-- `supervise`: i.e., provide additional guidance to the therapist model

-- `alert`: i.e., trigger an alert to the system developer or human supervisor.
-This could be used to flag up dangerous or unexpected responses from the client or therapist model.
-For example, if the client is asking for medical advice, the system might trigger an alert to the system developer or supervisor to intervene (i.e. if a 'digression' to a special-case step, to explain that the system can't offer medical advice, is insufficient).

-In addition,

-intro.build_rapport
-intro.elicit_problem
-intro.elicit_goals
-motivate.identify_pros_cons
-motivate.elicit_change_talk
-motivate.elicit_importance
-practice.elicit_imagery
-practice.elicit_change_plan
-practice.set_homework

 - **Judgements**: Structured classification tasks where the system evaluates conversation state and returns defined responses.
 These are used to determine transitions or influence step behavior.

 - **Notes**: Free-text summaries or reflections, similar to judgements but unstructured.
 They provide insights into conversation progress for review or system reflection.

 - **Questions**: Direct prompts for the client, where responses are logged, processed, and stored.
 They can be designed to elicit structured or free-form inputs, similar to judgements.

-Step
-Transition
-Evaluation
 - **Actions**: Side effects or additional steps triggered when certain transitions or conditions are met (e.g., triggering a note or alert).

 - **Examples**: Snippets of good or bad therapeutic practice stored for semantic search or RAG retrieval during the conversation.

-Turn
 - **Theory**: Other background materials or standardized information made available in the intervention templates to maintain consistency across different templates.